sivapadmanaban99/sivapadmanaban99/README.md

-👋 Hello, I'm Siva, an IT Professional with a passion for Python, AI, and Data Science.
+👋 Hello, I'm Siva, an IT Professional with a passion for SAP,Python,AI,ML and Data Science.

 🚀 About Me
 I have a strong background in IT, and my expertise lies in harnessing the power of Python for various applications.
 My interests extend to the exciting realms of Artificial Intelligence and Data Science.

 👨‍💻 Tech Stack
+- SAP
 - Python
 - Data Science
 - AI